1986 California Proposition 65: Enforcement

 Enforcement is carried out through civil lawsuits against Proposition 65 violators.
 These lawsuits may be brought by the California Attorney General, any district attorney, or certain city attorneys (those in cities with a population exceeding 750,000).
 Lawsuits may also be brought by private parties "acting in the public interest," but only after providing notice of the alleged violation to the Attorney General, the appropriate district attorney and city attorney, and the business accused of the violation.

 A Proposition 65 Notice of Violation must provide adequate information to allow the recipient to assess the nature of the alleged violation.
 A notice must comply with the information and procedural requirements specified in regulations.
 A private party may not pursue an enforcement action directly under Proposition 65 if one of the government officials noted above initiates an action within sixty days of the notice.
 After 2003, private enforcers must also serve a certificate of merit (statement of expert consultation(s) supporting belief of reasonable and meritorious private action) as a means of preventing frivolous enforcement actions.

 A business found to be in violation of Proposition 65 is subject to civil penalties of up to $2,500 per day for each violation.
 In addition, the business may be ordered by a court of law to stop committing the violation.
 Other penalties may apply, including unfair business practices violations as limited under California Proposition 64 (2004).

-Businesses can become compliant by learning upfront whether or not their products contain chemicals that match the current Proposition 65 list of 910 chemicals.
-Users can do this by searching in a Microsoft Excel chemical list or a website offering the search by chemical name or CAS Number.
-Product manufacturers may also learn if a chemical in their products has been removed from the Proposition 65 list, such as saccharin, removed December 2010.

 From 1988 (when the initiative went into effect) until 2020, there have been more than 30,000 violation claims, targeting over 100,000 products, filed by citizen prosecutors.
 From 2000 to 2020, businesses paid more than $370 million in settlements, with almost three quarters of that amount going to attorneys, and the majority of that going to a small group of perpetual litigants.
 One example cited by the Los Angeles Times is that of the for-profit company "Safe Products for Californians", run by Kenneth Moore and his lawyer ex-wife Tanya Moore, who received almost $700,000 in legal fees from over 100 lawsuits (half against Amazon sellers) in which Kenneth was her only client.

+If a company's product contains a chemical on the list, but the intended use of the product would not expose the customer to the hazards found by scientific research (for example, a topical soap that contains a chemical known to cause cancer when eaten), the burden is placed on the company to prove that its product will not cause harm if it chooses not to label the product.
+Many companies therefore find it less expensive to simply add the Prop 65 warning to their products, regardless of the danger to the consumer.